cuga-rajal/supercar_plus/README.md

 Rez your vehicle and adjust it's angle in-world so that it's square with the sim.

 Create a cube prim about the size of the vehicle's wheelbase.
+This can be done by eye, it doesn't have to be exact.
 Make the X dimension the length and Y dimension the width.
-Also set the X-Taper to -0.15, this helps the car go over bumps and obstacles.
+(Setting the X-Taper to -0.15 can help the car go over bumps and obstacles, but this causes issues with some physics engines.)

 Slide this new cube prim away from the vehicle.
-Place the Supercar Plus script in the prim and sit to drive the car.
+Place the Supercar Plus script in the prim.
+Sit on the prim to test drive it.
 Move forward using your arrow keys and notice it's direction of movement.
-This will need to be match the vehicle you are linking.
-Stand up. and then rotate the prim and/or your vehicle so that both are oriented the same direction.
-Move the root prim with the car script under the car along it's wheelbase.
+This will need to be match the vehicle orientation you are linking.
+Stand up and then rotate the prim and/or your vehicle so that both are oriented the same direction.
+Now move the root prim with the car script back under the car along it's wheelbase.
 This can be lined up by eye, it doesn't have to be exact.

 Remove any driving scripts that may be on your car.
 If there is a special driver sit animation in the root prim of the car, transfer that from of the car's root